 First-Time Home Buyers Program

-The South Shore HOME Consortium is a partnership of five South Shore communities - Braintree, Holbrook, Milton, Quincy, and Weymouth - which provides financial assistance to first-time home buyers based on income eligibility.
-The Consortium’s First-Time Home Buyers Program has two components: (1) financial aid for down payments and closing costs and (2) potential access to the Massachusetts Housing Partnership’s (MHP) ONE Mortgage Program (formerly the SoftSecond Loan Program) and other first-time home buyer programs available through MassHousing.
+The South Shore HOME Consortium is a partnership of five South Shore communities - Braintree, Holbrook, Milton, Quincy, and Weymouth - which provides 0% interest, deferred payment loans to income qualified households that are purchasing a single-family home, condominium, or townhouse.
+This program offers down-payment assistance between 1.5% and 9%, up to $20,000.
+The Consortium partners with Neighborworks of Southern Massachusetts to adminimister the program.
 Funding for the Consortium is provided by the U.S. Department of Housing and Urban Development (HUD) through the Federal HOME Investment Partnerships Program.

-Eligibility information and program requirements are detailed in Weymouth’s First-Time Home Buyers Program Application.
-Persons interested in applying for assistance should contact the Town's Housing Coordinator for a free consultation.
+Eligibility information and program requirements are detailed in the Town’s First-Time Home Buyers Program Application.
+Persons interested in applying for assistance should contact Housing Coordinator Jane Kudcey at 781-682-3639 or send an online message to schedule a free consultation.

 Home Rehabilitation Loan Program

-Eligibility information and program requirements are detailed in the attached Policies and Procedures document.Please click here for the Homeowner's Application.
-This program is also available to investors, provided that at least 50% of the rental units are occupied by low-moderate income tenants and that the owner signs an Affordable Housing Resrtriction for 15 years.
-Please click here for the Investor Owned Property Application.
-Funding for the program is provided in part by the Town of Weymouth through the federal Community Development Block Grant (CDBG) Program.
+Eligibility information and program requirements are detailed in the Town's Policy Disclosure Form.
+Click here for the Homeowner Application.
+This program is also available to investors, provided that at least 50% of the rental units are occupied by low-moderate income tenants and that the owner signs an Affordable Housing Restriction for 15 years.
+Click here for the Investor-Owned Property Application.
+Funding for this program is provided in part by the Town of Weymouth through the federal Community Development Block Grant (CDBG) Program.
 Loans are subject to the availability of funds.
 Potential applicants should contact Weymouth’s Housing Coordinator for additional information on eligibility, program requirements, and instructions for applying.

-Contractors interested in bidding on housing rehab/improvement projects should complete the Contractor Application Form.
+Contractors interested in bidding on housing rehab/improvement projects should complete the Town's Contractor Application.

 More Housing Programs and Resources

 The following links provide information on additional housing programs and resources.
-Residents are encouraged to contact Weymouth’s Housing Coordinator with any questions.
+Residents are encouraged to contact the Town's Housing Coordinator with any questions.

 - Lead Paint Abatement Assistance